jxom/cevoaustralia.github.io/_posts/2017-03-12-four-values-of-devops.markdown

 ## Driving a culture change

-You can see from these four values you can see that there is a depth to each, but combined together they form a strong force for change.
+You can see from these four values that there is a depth to each, but combined together they form a strong force for change.

 Change that is focused on delivering value to customers by ensuring we build the right thing, can support it and willing to learn from the bumps from along the road.